appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/kubernetes/migrate-to-ce-chart.md

 ---
-description: Follow the guide to migrate to the Appsmith Community Edition running on Helm chart v2.
+description: Migrate to the Appsmith Community Edition using Helm chart v2.
 ---

 # Migrate to Helm Chart v2 (CE)
-Follow the below guide to migrate to the Community Edition running on Helm chart v2 (`helm.appsmith.com`).
-This version includes Horizontal Pod Auto Scaling (HPA) capability, which enables Appsmith pods to scale automatically based on the current workload.
+To migrate to the Community Edition running on Helm chart v2 (helm.appsmith.com), follow the instructions in the guide below.
+Helm chart v2 includes the Horizontal Pod Auto Scaling (HPA) feature, which allows the Appsmith pods to scale automatically based on the current workload.

 ## Backup data
 To backup data use the [`appsmithctl`](/getting-started/setup/instance-management/appsmithctl) [backup](/getting-started/setup/instance-management/appsmithctl#backup).